Crowdaq/crowdaq-desktop-client/README.md

 Once `yarn package` is successful, you can go into the `./release/` folder and double-click on the `dmg` file (on Mac) to install this software.

+## Usage

+Most of the UI of this app is self-explanatory.
+But before launching tasks, make sure you have added your AWS access keys to `~/.aws/credentials`.

 ## License
 MIT